 This post contains affiliate links.

-To replace a Power Wheels electric motor, you'll need to remove the wheels to access the gearboxes where the motors are attached.
+To replace an electric motor for a Power Wheels, you'll need to remove the wheels to access the gearboxes where the motors are attached.
 Disconnect all the wires before sliding off the gearboxes.
 Next is to remove the stock motors and reinstall the new motors to the gearbox.

-Curious to learn more about how to replace electric motors in your little one's Power Wheels?
+Curious to learn more about how to replace electric motors in your little one's toy car?
 Then you couldn't be in a better place.
-Read on for an in-depth guide on how to DIY replace a ride-on car's electric motors.
+Read on for an in-depth guide on how to DIY replace a ride-on car's motors.

 Remove the Wheels

 Removing Power Wheel tires can prove daunting, especially if it's your first time.
 Luckily, there are several methods to get the job done.
 Tools like pliers, a blow torch, and air chisels can help you remove the wheels a lot faster, but chances are you might not have all these tools in your home garage.

 Although not necessary, a blow-torch helps to expand the plastic to allow you to remove the wheel from the ride-on toy's axle.
 Don't have these tools?
 Worry not, for a simple paint can lid opener can help you remove the plastic caps.

 While paint can lid opener might damage the plastic caps, that won't be much of a problem since the caps are usually affordable and readily available.
 After removing the cap, use needle-nose pliers to hold the push nut (bottom and lower part).